 When Gayle reported that she indeed took the week off and baked cookies with her daughter, my eyes filled with tears.

-These are some of the other results clients have reported…
+These are some of the other results WILL members have reported…

 - Dancing in the kitchen with the kids to Justin Timberlake’s “Can’t Stop the Feeling” before preschool drop off.